Robert LaSardo: Career

 LaSardo started his acting career in 1987 with the independent film China Girl by Abel Ferrara.
 He was cast in the 1990 Steven Seagal film Hard to Kill, and LaSardo claimed that Seagal took a liking to him, helping him get cast in his next project Out for Justice.
 After several smaller roles he appeared in such TV series as The X-Files, CSI: Miami, Nip/Tuck and Femme Fatales, most often playing bad guys, in particular drug dealers or gang leaders.
-He also appeared in feature films as bad guys in several movies, including Waterworld and The Mule.
+He also appeared in feature films as bad guys in several movies, including Waterworld, Death Race and The Mule.

+Robert Lasardo as Hector ‘The Grim Reaper’ Grimm, in Death Race (2008).

+In 2024, LaSardo wrote, directed, executive produced, and starred in the independent drama American Trash.
+The film marked his feature directorial debut and represented a departure from the crime and action roles for which he had become known.
+In the film, he portrays a military veteran struggling with post-traumatic stress disorder, environmental concerns, grief, and personal redemption.
+American Trash was noted as a personal project for LaSardo, who also received writing and producer credits.

+Rotten Tomato critic Bee Delores (B-Sides & Badlands) praised the film, stating “Robert LaSardo delivers one of his most captivating films to date, permitting himself to dig deeper than he ever has before.”

+In addition to acting, LaSardo has worked as a producer and screenwriter on several independent film projects, expanding his career beyond performing into filmmaking.

 He has appeared often in independent horror movies, such as in The Human Centipede 3 (Final Sequence), Autopsy, and Parlor.
 In 2020, he appeared in Hope for the Holidays with Sally Kirkland.

-In December 2021, it was reported that LaSardo has been cast in The Legend of Jack and Diane, a feature film described as a female-led revenge thriller written and directed by Bruce Bellocchi, starring Tom Sizemore, Lydia Zelmac, David Tomlinson and Carlo Mendez.
-The film's producers include Bellocchi, and filming began in Los Angeles on January 17, 2022.
+In December 2021, it was reported that LaSardo had been cast in The Legend of Jack and Diane, a feature film described as a female-led revenge thriller written and directed by Bruce Bellocchi, starring Tom Sizemore, Lydia Zelmac, David Tomlinson and Carlo Mendez.
+Filming began in Los Angeles on January 17, 2022.

-In 2022, it was announced that LaSardo will be starring in the horror film Camp Pleasant Lake with Jonathan Lipnicki.
+In 2022, it was announced that LaSardo would star in the horror film Camp Pleasant Lake alongside Jonathan Lipnicki.

+In 2026, LaSardo appeared in the independent horror series Zombie Me, a psychological horror web series that began in 2026 and features him in the role of Blake Harrison.
+The series is produced as an independent online project and is distributed through its official website and associated digital platforms.